 In the category of “making and breaking relationships,” a shared interest in cycling can create a strong bond for many reasons (though if your relationship is rocky, your bike can’t perform miracles).
 Website writer Adam Marsal tells WeLoveCycling.com readers that “Regular cycling raises the presence of natural happiness hormones in the blood, which make cyclists content with their life and, subsequently, with their relationships.

-Moreover, regular cycling increases sexual libido, which means there’s no ultimate need to search beyond your own relationship, especially after long afternoon rides.”
+Moreover, regular cycling increases sexual libido, meaning there’s no ultimate need to search beyond your relationship, especially after long afternoon rides.”
 But you already knew that, right?

 19. Cycle with your kids

 Whether you are new to the saddle or you’ve just discovered the joy of riding, you may be considering cycling with your kids.
 Your instincts are right on, savvy parent.
 Create a shared experience, and both of you benefit, but kids benefit most, say Sustrans.com researchers.